Moldex3D Hot Topic Blog: The Key to Good Quality Moulded Parts: A Proper Hot Runner System

 According to the requirement of sequential valve gate (SVG) control, the open sequence is in order from G1, G2 to G3 and the weld line can be eliminated successfully (Fig. 3).
 The initial valve gate status is open in Group1 and closed in Group 2 & 3.
 Group1 switches to close when the flow front reaches the node which is also specified for gate opening for Group 2.
 When Group 3 opens, Group 2 switches to close simultaneously.
 Lastly, Group 1 & 2 switch to open again when the filling process reaches V/P switch point to provide packing effect into the mold cavity to compensate the shrinkage.
 After running flow analysis, users are able to get the valve gate open time setting and use this as their reference during a mold trial.

 A proper hot runner design is the key element to successfully produce a good quality plastic injection molding part with minimized cost.
 It is vital and the most efficient method for finding a proper hot runner design by using CAE simulation tools like Moldex3D.
 With complete and flexible true 3D solutions, various hot runner technologies can be properly simulated, such as sequential valve gate control, valve pin movement control, and co-injection hot runner nozzle.
-Depending on different product specifications and requirements, the optimization for nozzle type, runner layout, action sequence, process can be approached upfront before building the physical mold and hot runner system.
+Depending on different product specifications and requirements, the optimization for nozzle type, runner layout, action sequence, process can be approached upfront before building the physical mould and hot runner system.

 For more information about the Moldex3D product range, please click here >>